What is photogrammetry?

 When it comes to camera settings, test and test again; default settings aren’t always the best configuration for aerial photos.
 Subtle miscues in contrast, aperture, shutter speed, and ISO can introduce distortion that is difficult to correct (and may impact your data).

 The right camera settings may change depending on the time of year, the time of day, and the weather, all of which can affect color and shadow in images.
 Overcast days with light cloud cover tend to produce good-quality images.
+For more guidance on camera settings, refer to the manufactures guidelines and recommendations.

 Image overlap